sderosiaux/golb/pages/2018-06-15-parser-with-state-monad/index.md

 ```

 The arithmetic operator precedence is not respected.
 Our implementation tries to do `+` first, then `*`.
-Inversing both lines won't do a thing neither: the fact is that the processing (the + or *) is done "backwards" (recursion goes the deepest it can, then goes up).
+Inversing both lines won't do a thing neither: the fact is that the processing (the + or *) is done "backward" (recursion goes the deepest it can, then goes up).

 A working implementation is to prioritize the multiplications first: we want to finish the `*` recursion first, to compute the value, before getting back to the other parsers (`+`):